Inhumans: Publication history

-The Inhumans first appeared in Fantastic Four #45 (December 1965).
-The Inhumans appeared as a back-up feature in Thor #146 (Nov.
-1967) to #152 (May 1968) which contained their first extensive origin story.
-They fight the Silver Surfer in Silver Surfer #18 (September 1970).
-The Inhumans' first ongoing feature, the first six issues of which were written and pencilled by their co-creator Jack Kirby, appeared in Amazing Adventures #1 (Aug.
-1970) to #10 (Jan.
+The Inhumans first appeared in Fantastic Four No. 45 (December 1965).
+The Inhumans appeared as a back-up feature in Thor No. 146 (Nov.
+1967) to No. 152 (May 1968) which contained their first extensive origin story.
+They fight the Silver Surfer in Silver Surfer No. 18 (September 1970).
+The Inhumans' first ongoing feature, the first six issues of which were written and pencilled by their co-creator Jack Kirby, appeared in Amazing Adventures No. 1 (Aug.
+1970) to No. 10 (Jan.
 1972).
 The characters received their own self-titled series in October 1975, which ran for 12 issues and ended in August 1977.
-All but issue #9 were written by Doug Moench, who has said he was fascinated with the shaggy God story aspect of the Inhumans.
-A follow-up to the series's ending appeared in Captain Marvel #53 (November 1977).
+All but issue No. 9 were written by Doug Moench, who has said he was fascinated with the shaggy God story aspect of the Inhumans.
+A follow-up to the series's ending appeared in Captain Marvel No. 53 (November 1977).

 The Inhumans were largely absent from publications for much of the 1980s, but appeared in their own graphic novel in 1988, written by Ann Nocenti and illustrated by Bret Blevins.
-Nocenti followed up by making the Inhumans Karnak and Gorgon supporting cast members in Daredevil from issue #272 (November 1989) through #283 (August 1990).
+Nocenti followed up by making the Inhumans Karnak and Gorgon supporting cast members in Daredevil from issue No. 272 (November 1989) through No. 283 (August 1990).

-An Inhumans limited series by Paul Jenkins and Jae Lee ran for 12 issues from November 1998-October 1999.
+An Inhumans limited series by Paul Jenkins and Jae Lee ran for 12 issues from November 1998 – October 1999.
 The series, which used the Inhumans as a social allegory for the U.S., won an Eisner Award for Best New Series and established the Inhumans as viable comics-selling characters.
 A four-issue limited series by writers Carlos Pacheco and Rafael Marín and artist José Ladrönn was published in 2000.
-The fourth volume (2003-2004, 12 issues) concentrated largely on new characters within the Inhumans' society.
+The fourth volume (2003–2004, 12 issues) concentrated largely on new characters within the Inhumans' society.